Interested in submitting a Strategic Research Project proposal?

 2024-2026 Project Cycle

-Indigenous Women’s Digital Histories and Storytelling for Communal Survivalns
+Indigenous Women’s Digital Histories and Storytelling for Communal Survival

-This project trains members of the National Coordinating Committee of Indigenous Women (CONAMI) as digital archivists, build a digital archive that includes both oral histories and photos, and distribute the information through a published collection and community history convening.
+This project trains indigenous women as digital archivists, builds a digital archive that includes both oral histories and photos, and distributes the information through a published collection and community history convening.

 Principal Investigator: Maylei Blackwell, UC Los Angeles